13 Most Popular WordPress Alternatives 2024

 More than 15 million websites around the world use Jimdo.
 Jimdo offers a free basic version with which you will also get a custom subdomain.
 The Starter version, $15 per month, gets you a custom domain and a basic online store.
 Jimdo VIP at $39 per month, will fetch you priority support, unlimited storage and a complete online store.
 You can try the paid versions for free for 30 days.

 To set up Jimdo, you can pick a template and customize it.
-You can change it about a lot as well without losing content.
+You can also change it a lot without losing content.
 Without doing anything much, you can also use it on mobiles.
-Setting up an online store with Jimdo is easy and its personalized support has earned it a loyal fan base.
+Setting up an online store with Jimdo is easy, and its personalized support has earned it a loyal fan base.

 Why Choose Jimdo over WordPress?